Coronavirus (Covid-19) and CIPS Exams

 - You will be able to take hand sanitiser and disinfectant wipes into the exam - all labels must be removed from the hand sanitiser.
 The bottle needs to be a clear one.

-- You may wear a face mask at the exam, ensure there is no writing on the facemask.
+- You may wear a face mask ensure there is no writing on the facemask.
+Facecovering at exams is mandatory in the UK from 24 July onwards.

 - You will be asked to show your full face to verify your identity if this cannot be established by other means.